THE NEGATIVE IMPACTS OF MOUTH BREATHING ON HEALTH AND WELL-BEING

 Causes of Mouth Breathing

-After contemplating the negative effects of mouth breathing on health, it might be a wonder as to why mouth breathing occurs in the first place.
+After contemplating the negative effects of mouth breathing on health, it might be a wonder as to why mouth breathing is even there in the first place.
 Mouth breathing is a temporary replacement for nasal breathing when the nose is blocked.

 The nose can be congested due to:

-If one displays symptoms of nasal congestion, it is important to try clearing the nose and if unsuccessful, to seek medical attention.
+If one displays symptoms of nasal congestion, it’s important to try clearing the nose and to seek medical attention if unsuccessful.

 Exercise